2 convicted of defamation in blow to China's #MeToo movement

 3 of3 Supporters hold banners as they wait for of Zhou Xiaoxuan outside at a courthouse where Zhou is appearing in a sexual harassment case in Beijing on Wednesday, Dec.
 2, 2020.
 In a blow to the MeToo movement in China, a court in Zhejiang province found a young man and woman guilty of defamation against a prominent Chinese journalist on Tuesday, Jan.
 5, 2021 for publishing an alleged account of sexual harassment.
 Andy Wong/AP Show More Show Less

-TAIPEI, Taiwan (AP) — In a potential blow to the #MeToo movement in China, a young man and woman were convicted of defaming a prominent Chinese journalist for publishing an account accusing him of sexual misconduct.
+TAIPEI, Taiwan (AP) — In a potential blow to the #MeToo movement in China, two former journalists were convicted of defaming a third journalist by publishing an account accusing him of sexual misconduct.

-A court in the eastern city of Hangzhou ruled Tuesday that the evidence provided by former journalists Zou Sicong and He Qian against Deng Fei was “not enough to allow someone to firmly believe without any hesitation that what was described truly happened.”
+A court in the eastern city of Hangzhou ruled Tuesday that the evidence provided by Zou Sicong and He Qian against prominent journalist Deng Fei was “not enough to allow someone to firmly believe without any hesitation that what was described truly happened.”